 After the death, on 3 Sept.
 1864 of her mother, Reydon Hall, which had always been the family home, was sold, and Agnes removed to Park Lane Cottage, Southwold.
 She had just finished revising the proofs of a new edition of the ‘Queens,’ which appeared in six volumes in 1864–5.
 In the latter year she published a novel in three volumes, ‘How will it end?’ for which Richard Bentley paid her £250.
 There was a second edition in the same year.
 In 1869 she visited Holland in order to collect materials for her ‘Lives of the last Four Princesses of the Royal House of Stuart’ (published 1872), her last work.
 At The Hague she had an interview with the queen of the Netherlands.

 On 3 Aug.
 1870 she was granted a pension of 100l. from the civil list (cf. Colles, Literature and the Pension List, p.
 54).
 In 1872 her health gave way; she broke an ankle through a fall, partial paralysis supervened, and she died at Southwold on 13 July 1874.
 She was buried in the churchyard of Southwold.

 A Life Size Marble Bust of Agnes Strickland (1806 - 1874)

 by Edward Hodges Bailey,

 Formerly in the Collection of Dr Terry Friedman, died 2013.

-Originally from Detroit, between 1969 and 1993, keeper of Decorative Art Studies at Temple Newsam, Leeds, and, later, principal keeper at Leeds City Art Gallery (where he was largely responsible for setting up the Henry Moore Centre for the Study of Sculpture).
+Friedman was originally from Detroit, between 1969 and 1993, he was keeper of Decorative Art Studies at Temple Newsam, Leeds, and, later, principal keeper at Leeds City Art Gallery (where he was largely responsible for setting up the Henry Moore Centre for the Study of Sculpture).